centreon/centreon-documentation/en/monitoring/monitoring-servers/deploying-a-configuration.md

 The options work in the following ways:

-  - **Generate Configuration Files**: Generates the scheduler configuration files in a temporary directory.
+  - **Generate Configuration Files**: Generates the monitoring engine's configuration files in a temporary directory.
 This configuration is generated from objects configured via the web interface
-  - **Run monitoring engine debug (-v)**: Enables the scheduler to check the generated configuration
+  - **Run monitoring engine debug (-v)**: Enables the monitoring engine to check the generated configuration
-  - **Move Export Files**: Moves the configuration files from the temporary directory to the scheduler's directory
+  - **Move Export Files**: Moves the configuration files from the temporary directory to the monitoring engine's directory
-  - **Restart Monitoring Engine**: Restarts the scheduler to apply the new configuration files
+  - **Restart Monitoring Engine**: Restarts the monitoring engine to apply the new configuration files
-  - **Post generation command**: Executes the post-generation command set at the configuration of the scheduler level
+  - **Post generation command**: Executes the post-generation command set in the configuration of the monitoring engine